XenCenter

 Compatibility requirements

-When migrating a VM with live migration or storage live migration, the new VM and server must meet the following compatibility requirements.
+When migrating a VM with live migration or storage live migration, the VM and servers must meet the following compatibility requirements.

 General requirements: